-The Ministry of Corporate Affairs (MCA) throgh Cpmpnies (Indian Accounting Standards) Amendment Rule,2019 and Companies (Indian Accounting Standards) Second Amendment Rules, has notified Ind AS 116 Leases which replaces existing lease standard Ind AS 17 leases, and other interpretations.
 Ind AS 116 sets out the pricipals for the recognition, measerment and disclosure of leases for both lessees and lessors. it introduces a single, on balance sheet lease accounting model for lessees.

-The Company has adopted Ind AS 116, effective annual reporting period beginning from 1 April 2019 and applied the standard to its leases.
-Further majority of the company's agreement are expiring within twelve month making it a short term obligation which is exception under the standard.
+Majority of the company's agreement are expiring within twelve month making it a short term obligation which is exception under the standard.
 Further the impact of the remaining agreement are not significant.